cofoundry-cms/Cofoundry.Docs/src/Content Management/Custom Entities.md

-﻿Cofoundry allows you to define custom data types which can be fully managed in the admin panel with minimal configuration.
+Cofoundry allows you to define custom data types which can be fully managed in the admin panel with minimal configuration.
 We call these *Custom Entities* and they are useful for quickly defining custom content for your site that isn't easily represented by a page.
 The classic example is a blog post, but this could easily be a product or other piece of data used in various places around your site.
 Custom entities have the following features:

 - Configuration is done in code via a simple definition class
 - Any custom data you want to add to the custom entity is defined in code in a simple object, which is persisted as JSON in the database.